What is Polymer Clay?

 Some common ways the material is used are:

-"Caning"--a millefiori (thousand flowers) technique borrowed from the Italians, where you arrange layers of prepared clay into a picture or design--the simplest being a jellyroll cane;
+Jewelry caning is a millefiori (thousand flowers) technique, originally borrowed from Italian glassworkers, where you arrange layers of prepared clay into a picture or design--the simplest being a jellyroll cane.
+See how-to videos on various caning techniques led by industry experts:

-Sculpting--the original polymer clay was invented in the 1930s and was used primarily for sculpting dolls--all the clays on the market today are still ideal for this purpose;
+The original polymer clay was invented in the 1930s and was used primarily for sculpting dolls.
+All clays on the market today are still ideal for this purpose.

-Image transfers--you can transfer images onto polymer, preserving them and utilizing them in ways not possible before.
-Images that can be transferred include: photos, drawings, photo copies (made using a copier that uses toner rather than ink) and screen stencils;
+You can transfer images onto polymer, preserving them and utilizing them in ways not possible before.
+Images that can be transferred include: photos, drawings, photo copies (made using a copier that uses toner rather than ink) and screen stencils.

 The clay has very few limitations, but there are a few rules you need to understand before you begin--once you know the rules, you'll be all set.